dmikey/swim-client-js/README.md

 - `options.keepAlive`: whether or not to automatically re-establish the link after connection failures.
 Defaults to `false`.

-#### client.sync(hostUri, nodeUri, laneUri, options)
-#### client.sync(hostUri, nodeUri, laneUri)
-#### client.sync(nodeUri, laneUri, options)
-#### client.sync(nodeUri, laneUri)
+#### client.sync([hostUri, ]nodeUri, laneUri[, options])

-Returns a synchronized `Downlink` to a lane of a remote node.
+Returns a synchronized [Downlink](#downlink) to a lane of a remote node.
 If provided, `hostUri` specifies the network endpoint to connect to, otherwise `nodeUri` must include a network authority component.
 The returned `Downlink` will receive a dump of all events representing the current state of the linked lane, and will continue receiving additional events as they're published.

 - `options.prio`: the desired priority of events on the link.
 A priority is a floating point ranging value between `-1.0` and `1.0`, with `-1.0` being